About Education International

 - Salary and conditions of service are in accordance with the Education International collective agreement, which defines a competitive compensation and benefits package, commensurate with experience and based on pre-established salary ranges.
 This position is subject to Belgian fiscal regulations.

-- The post-holder will be based at the EI Head Office in Brussels, but the fulfilment of the duties and responsibilities may require some foreign travel.
+- The post-holder will be based at the EI Head Office in Brussels.

 - The appointment will be made from an agreed date upon the completion of the selection and appointment process.